crclark/fdb_ray_clone/README.md

 Each worker process is running a Python [SharedMemoryManager](https://docs.python.org/3/library/multiprocessing.shared_memory.html#multiprocessing.managers.SharedMemoryManager), which is a lightweight way to share memory between Python processes over a network.
 The hello world of SharedMemoryManager examples crashes in my system Python [because of a bug](https://stackoverflow.com/questions/59172691/why-do-we-get-a-nameerror-when-trying-to-use-the-sharedmemorymanager-python-3-8), so this requires Python >3.8.

-The SharedMemoryManager configuration **assumes a private network.** `authkey` is set to a constant string.
+The SharedMemoryManager configuration **assumes a private network.** There is no auth mechanism.

 Each shared memory buffer contains a Python object.
 There is an optimized write path for PyArrow that uses lz4 compression.